2019-2020 GRANT FUNDING

 The application period for 2019-2020 grant funding through the Goleta City Grant Program and Community Development Block Grant (CDBG) Program closed on January 28, 2019.
 For more information, click here.

 The U.S. Department of Housing and Urban Development (HUD) annually awards grants to entitlement community grantees through the Community Development Block Grant Program (CDBG).
-These funds are intended to help communities accomplish HUD's overall goals by carrying out a wide range of community development activities directed toward revitalizing neighborhoods, economic development, and providing improved community facilities and services.
-The program is principally targeted toward assisting low- and moderate-income persons.
+These grant funds are intended to help communities accomplish HUD's overall goals by carrying out a wide range of community development activities directed toward revitalizing neighborhoods, engaging in economic development, and providing important services of benefit to low-income residents, seniors, disabled individuals, and the homeless, in addition to other targeted populations.
+The CDBG program is principally targeted toward assisting low- and moderate-income persons.

 Para información en español, por favor llame al (805) 961-7568 y pregunte por Vyto Adomaitis.